 The top lid is removed by placing a screwdriver or key in the slot at the side hinge.

 This manual is split into two sections.
 The first section concentrates on the wiring to the Subaru side and includes details on connecting to the OEM Subaru harness.
 This is easiest done out of the vehicle on the bench, or via an auto electrician or "Subaru harness modifier" if you do not feel confident with the Subaru harness.

 The second section concentrates on the wiring within the vehicle and is relatively simple and describes how to hook the interface unit to the required components of the Subaru engine install, such as the power supply, fuel pumps and radiator fans.
 It also shows the wiring to various extra or optional wiring, such as A/C, cruise control and indication.

 It is recommended to read through the whole manual to get an overall understanding of what is required and how it all works.

-Interface Board Layout
+INTERFACE BOARD LAYOUT

 Installation - Subaru Engine Side

-Engine ECU Power wiring Plug S1
+Engine ECU Power wiring Plug S1 (8pin and 4pin)

 This plug provides various power sources to the Subaru Engine ECU and engine.
-There are two IGNITION SWITCH and CONSTANT 12V (BACKUP) powers.
-Only one of each is needed for most engine setups.
-The second pair can be used for other purposes, such as body ecu (BIU) if required.
+There are two IGNITION SWITCH and CONSTANT 12V (BACKUP) powers on the 8pin plug, and and an additional two IGNITION and CONSTANT 12V on the 4pin plug.
+The extra supplies on the 4pion plug is useful for powering the Subaru Automatic system (if fitted) and/or body modules (Canbus models).

 EFI1, EFI2 and the A/F power supplies are each supplied from the EFI1, EFI2 and A/F Relays.
 They are each fused by a 15Amp fuse and all relays are controlled together via the ECU output (Plug S2-11).

 EFI1 is the supply from the EFI1 relay.
 This usually powers up the engine ECU, sensors, and injectors.

 EFI2 is the supply from the EFI2 relay.
 This usually powers up the ignition coils.

 A/F is the supply from the A/F relay and provides power to the A/F (or O^2 oxygen) sensor heater circuits.

 The Throttle Power is supplied from the Throttle Relay, controlled by the engine ecu.
 It is only used in drive by wire systems.